titan-devs/reflex-logistics/docs/DATABASE_SCHEMA.md

 | `idx_order_logs_order_id` | `order_logs` | `order_id` | Order audit-trail retrieval |
 | `idx_users_role` | `users` | `role` | Filtering dispatcher/rider pools |

-The two indexes explicitly required by the architecture (`idx_orders_status_created`, `idx_riders_status`) sit on the system's two hottest queries — the fallback worker's poll and every dispatch decision's availability check — and should be treated as non-negotiable for production performance.
+The two indexes explicitly called out in the architecture (`idx_orders_status_created`, `idx_riders_status`) sit on the system's two hottest queries for the current MVP — the dispatcher's open-order queue and every manual assignment decision's availability check — and should be treated as non-negotiable for production performance, independent of whether the automated fallback is ever built.